iwilfried/Flutter-Flashcards-Portrait-eBook-Test/docs/environment.md

 C:\>Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))
 ```

-Paste the copied text into your shell and press Enter.
+<p>Paste the copied text into your shell and press Enter.</br>

-If you don't see any errors, you are ready to use Chocolatey!
+If you don't see any errors, you are ready to use Chocolatey!</p>

 > C:\>choco